simonwep/nanopop/README.md

 ### Caveats
 1. The popper-element must have `position` set to `fixed`.
 2. ~~`window` is (currently) the only bounding-element supported.~~
-3. The library does not perform any automatic updates if the window gets resized, or the user scrolls, you have to take care of that yourself and call `update()` in the case.
+3. The library does not perform any automatic updates if the window gets resized, or the user scrolls, so you have to take care of that yourself and call `update()` in the case.
 4. You might have to fiddle around with `z-index` to make it work inside of complex, nested, scrollable containers.